Published on Mar 15, 2022

 Apple's software still contains loopholes, and this is why kids can exploit vulnerabilities in parental control systems to spend more time playing games.
 So, parents get to know about gaming safety and parental controls.

 How to Hack Screen Time on iPhone

 YouTube turned into a modern TV, where you can watch millions of videos.
-But, YouTube still has a long way to go for proper moderation and filter to remove disturbing videos.
-As a result, even for well-rated videos, your child can be approached by pedophiles.
+But, YouTube still has a long way to go for proper moderation and filtering to remove disturbing videos.
+As a result, even for well-rated videos, your kid can be approached by pedophiles.

 That is why more parents are disabling or limiting the use of YouTube on iPads and iPhones.
-Therefore, you must pay attention to the videos that your children access online.
+Therefore, you must pay attention to the videos that your kids access online.

 How Kids Hack It

 While you can lock, disable or even uninstall the YouTube app and Safari Internet browsers, a workaround exists that uses iMessage. iMessage contains so-called applets, and when you install a YouTube app, it will also establish a YouTube applet for iMessage.

 This applet allows you to watch YouTube videos directly from the iMessage app.
 So your kid can send a link of YouTube videos to themself or ask a friend to send them, and they can watch them inside iMessage by simply clicking on the link to open it with the iMessage YouTube Applet.

 Uninstall your YouTube app from your iPhone or iPad completely.
 It will also remove the iMessage plugin that allows you to watch videos inside iMessage chat.